 myclimate Guidelines for Domestic Projects

 The "myclimate Guidelines for Domestic Projects" serve as the basis for the development of climate protection projects in Germany, Austria, Switzerland and Liechtenstein, for which no official standard is available.
 The "myclimate Guidelines for Domestic Projects" were developed on the basis of the strict specifications of the Gold Standard, the Swiss enforcement communication of the FOEN and the SFOE.
-They serve as the basis for both climate protection projects for awarding the myclimate impact label "Engaged for Impact», as well as for regional climate protection for companies. myclimate domestic impact-claim projects are reviewed by independent, external auditors and, where there is a lack of certification under an official quality assurance standard, provided with certificates from international climate protection projects.
+They serve as the basis both for voluntary climate protection contributions with or without the myclimate label “Engaged for Impact”, and for regional climate protection for companies.
+All projects under the guidelines are reviewed by independent, external auditors, except for very small regional climate protection projects that myclimate validates and verifies in-house.
+All projects under these guidelines, except for projects for regional climate protection (see below), are backed up with certificates from international climate protection projects to ensure quality.

 Regional climate protection for businesses

 Regional climate protection focuses on achieving a commitment to climate protection in the vicinity.
 Here, too, the "myclimate Guidelines for Domestic Projects" serve as a basis for development.
 The myclimate label «Engaged for Impact» is not applicable.
 This is because these projects are not certified by an external standard and the climate protection contribution to the projects can be made independently of previously balanced, operational emissions.